Disclaimer: This website requires Please enable JavaScript in your browser settings for the best experience.

 Note

-This topic is only applicable to versions Optimizely Content Management System (CMS 11) or Optimizely Customized Commerce version 13 and earlier, which are based on ASP.NET Framework.
+This topic applies to versions Optimizely Content Management System (CMS 11) or Optimizely Customized Commerce version 13 and earlier, which are based on ASP.NET Framework.

-For versions CMS 12 and Commerce 14 and higher, based on ASP.NET Core, see Installing Optimizely.
+For versions CMS 12 and Commerce 14 and higher, based on ASP.NET Core, see Install Optimizely.

 Prerequisites

 You can install the desired Optimizely products individually, with or without sample templates.
-This is useful if you want to explore each product and its components in more detail, or build a site from scratch with more control.
-You can also use the Optimizely Foundation reference architecture to get a solution with multiple products quickly up and running.
+It is useful if you want to explore each product and its components or build a site from scratch with more control.
+You can also use the Optimizely Foundation reference architecture to get a solution with multiple products up and running.

 The following components are needed to follow the instructions described here:

-• Microsoft Visual Studio for installing and updating Optimizely.
+• Use Microsoft Visual Studio to install and update Optimizely.
 (Community, Professional, or Enterprise)

-• Optimizely Visual Studio extension, which is a full set of templates for MVC to get a jump-start when developing websites.
+• Optimizely Visual Studio extension is a full set of templates for MVC to get a jump-start when developing websites.
 To install the Optimizely extension:

 1. In Visual Studio, select Tools > Extensions and Updates.